aprobus/Colext/README.md

 ## What it does

-Colext keeps track of how much everyone has spent on shared expenses compared to the rest of the members of the group, and uses that to determine who owes/is owed money.
+Colext keeps track of how much individual group members have spent on shared expenses compared to other group members, and uses that to determine who owes/is owed money.
 To do so, Colect uses the simple
 formula: [sum of expenses] / [number of people].
 If a user has paid more than that amount, they are owed money.
 If they have paid less,